 Ponderosa El Eden

 Ponderosa El Eden has a large island in the center of it.
 Kids love climbing up the large tree in the middle of this island and jumping into the water.
 Enjoy unlimited visibility under the water, and a wide variety of fish, eels, turtles and plant life.
+It’s easy to see what makes it one of the Riviera Maya best cenotes.

 Located across the 307 highway across from Playa del Carmen (at Av.
-Juarez), to reach Chaak Tun head past the guard and continue about 5 km to where the dirt bumpy road begins.
+Juarez).
+To reach Chaak Tun, head past the guard and continue about 5 km to where the bumpy dirt road begins.

 Chaak Tun is best visited after 1pm, when all the large tour groups have finished their morning tours.